 Will alcoholic beverages be served?
 Heck yea!
-Alcoholic beverages will be served to those with a government-issued photo ID that says you are 21 years of age or older.
-You must show your ID to a festival employee to get at 21+ wristband.
+Alcoholic beverages will be served to those with a government-issued photo ID stating you age is 21 or older.
+You must show your ID to at a designated location to receive your 21+ wristband.

 PLEASE NOTE: GLASS BOTTLES OF ANY KIND WILL BE PROHIBITED FROM THE ENTIRE FESTIVAL SITE

 Can I build a campfire?
-NO. No campfires/fire starters/torches/fire-powered appliances will be permitted.
+NO. Campfires/fireworks/fire dancing/fire starters/torches/fire-powered appliances will not be permitted.
 The only fire allowed at the event will be that coming out of the speakers!

 Can I bring outside food?
 YES!!!!!
-PLEASE BRING OUTSIDE FOOD.
-Especially protein packed snacks and fresh local organic produce!
-Don’t have super snack skills?
-Here’s a list of a few of our favorite snacks to help up your snack game: - Raw Almonds; - Salt & Pepper Pistachios; - KIND bars (Almond & Coconut is our fav!); - tangerines; - apples (pink lady or honey crisp are especially tasty!); - turkey/salmon/beef jerky; - peanut butter stuffed pretzels; - maple almond butter (on EVERYTHING); - Dark Chocolate Sea Salt Cashews (OH DANG!); - cherries; - organic golden peaches (BEST of the season!); -instant oatmeal; - chia seeds (sprinkle this protein-packed super food onto EVERYTHING!) - carrot & celery sticks; - Food Should Taste Good™ Multigrain OR Everything Tortilla Chips (all natural, gluten free and packed with fiber!!)
+DEFINITELY BRING OUTSIDE FOOD.
+We recommend protein packed snacks and local organic produce!
+For those lacking super snack skills, here are a few of our favorites to help up your snack game: - Raw Almonds; - Salt & Pepper Pistachios; - KIND bars (Almond & Coconut is our fav!); - tangerines; - apples (pink lady or honey crisp are especially tasty!); - turkey/salmon/beef jerky; - peanut butter stuffed pretzels; - maple almond butter (on EVERYTHING); - Dark Chocolate Sea Salt Cashews (OH DANG!); - cherries; - organic golden peaches (BEST of the season!); -instant oatmeal; - chia seeds (sprinkle this protein-packed super food onto EVERYTHING!) - carrot & celery sticks; - Food Should Taste Good™ Multigrain OR Everything Tortilla Chips (all natural, gluten free and packed with fiber!!)
 Not enough for ya?
 Make your own ahead of time!
 Check out our Clean Eating | Camping Eats board on Pinterest for recipes and inspiration!

-Can we bring a portable grill, such as a charcoal or propane powered grill?
-YES but this will be limited to propane stoves only – Remember, there will be delicious food for your grubbing pleasure onsite as well!
+Can we bring a portable grill, such as a charcoal or propane powered grill? lonely propane stoves appropriate for camping are permitted.
+Fire danger is high!!
+Don’t forget, there will be delicious food for your grubbing pleasure onsite as well!

 Should I bring a tent?
 Tents are MANDATORY.
 Well not really mandatory, but you will be very bummed if you don’t have one.
-Please bring a tent, and a tarp to place underneath, for extra padding/protection from moisture.
+Please bring a tent, and a tarp to place underneath, for extra padding amd protection from the morning dew.

 Where can I park?
 Please see our Parking Page for full details on where you can park your car through the duration of the festival.

 Can I buy tickets at the event?
-Of course you can!
-There will be tickets available at the box office on the festival grounds.
-Camping availability is limited, and you are not guaranteed a camping spot by purchasing a ticket.
+We encourage everyone to purchase tickets before hand (save yourself some money!) but of course you can purchase tickets onsite at the box office.
+Camping is first-come first-served so arrive early for a choice spot!

 Will there be ATM’s at the festival?
-Yes, there will be ATM’s located throughout the festival grounds, at the general store, and near the Food Truck Trail!
+Yes, ATM’s are located throughout the festival grounds at the general store and near the Food Truck Trail!

 Will there be showers?
-Yes, portable showers will be provided free of charge but will be only cold water.
+Yes, cold water portable showers are provided free of charge.
+Bring your biodegradable soap!

 What happens if it rains?
 Better pack an umbrella ’cause the show will go on!
 The festival will take place rain or shine and all artists advertised are confirmed to play.
 If weather does not allow for safe travel to the venue for an artist, the lineup is subject to change without notice.
 It’s best to visit the website for the most up-to-date info.

 Is glass allowed in the campsite?
-ABSOLUTELY NOT, SORRY
+ABSOLUTELY NOT.

-What can I bring into the festival?
-Digital phone or disposable cameras, fanny packs, purses, European carry-alls, and normal-sized school backpacks although keep in mind everything will be searched.
-The more stuff you bring the longer everyone has to wait in line.
-PERMITTED ITEMS: Lawn chairs, blankets, sunglasses, hats, lighters, cigarettes, sunscreen (natural if possible!), lip gloss/cream/chapstick, empty plastic containers, staffs/flag pole type items, umbrellas, binoculars, etc.
+What can I bring into the concert bowl?
+Keep in mind everything you bring is subject to search and the more stuff you bring the longer everyone waits in line.
+PERMITTED ITEMS: Digital or disposable cameras, fanny packs, purses, European carry-alls, backpacks.
+Lawn chairs, blankets, sunglasses, hats, lighters.
+Toiletries including sunscreen (natural if possible!), chapstick or lip gloss, skin lotion, reusable food & beverage containers, flags/staph/ pole type items, umbrella, binoculars, etc.